GabDewraj/dad-jokes/README.md

     - Composes all containers to be used.
     - Initialises the database and seeds it with some dummy data.

-## API'S Present and their descriptions.
+## API's present and their descriptions.

 ### Health-Check